Kiril-Mordan/reusables/release_notes/parameterframe.md

     - binary compression and decompression with zlib
     - optional symmetric encryption and decryption with cryptography lib

+### 0.1.2

+### 0.1.2

+### 0.1.2

+### 0.1.2

+### 0.1.2

+    - binary compression and decompression with zlib
+    - optional symmetric encryption and decryption with cryptography lib

+### 0.1.2

+    - binary compression and decompression with zlib
+    - optional symmetric encryption and decryption with cryptography lib

+### 0.1.2

+    - binary compression and decompression with zlib
+    - optional symmetric encryption and decryption with cryptography lib

+### 0.1.2

+    - binary compression and decompression with zlib
+    - optional symmetric encryption and decryption with cryptography lib

+### 0.1.2

+    - binary compression and decompression with zlib
+    - optional symmetric encryption and decryption with cryptography lib

+### 0.1.1

+### 0.1.1

+### 0.1.1

+### 0.1.1

+### 0.1.1

+### 0.1.1

+### 0.1.1

+### 0.1.1

+### 0.1.1

+### 0.1.1

+    - bugfixes for random name and id generators
+    - separating logic of uploading solution descriptions from the rest of tables
+    - prints to show generated names and ids
+    - function to pull parameter set ids for deployment status
+    - ability to get and change deployment statuses of parameter sets
+    - updated usage examples; user friendly functions to show commited solutions, parameter sets and parameter info; ability to pull all tables for a select solution

 ### 0.1.1

 ### 0.1.1